 - 1. Go to Configuration > Virtual Console.
-The Virtual Console page is displayed. - 2.
+Click Start the Virtual Console link, then Virtual Console page is displayed. - 2.
 Enable virtual console and specify the required values.
 For information about the options, see the iDRAC Online Help. - NOTE: If you are using Nano operating system, disable the Automatic System Lock feature on the Virtual Console page. - 3.
 Click Apply.
 The virtual console is configured.